Science

 Barton EJ.
 Movement and Mindfulness: A formative Evaluation of a Dance/Movement and Yoga Therapy Program with Participants Experiencing Severe Mental Illness.
 Am J Dance Ther.2011;33:157-181

-Meditative Movement Therapy
+Positive effects of Meditative / Mindful Movement Therapy

-Neurotango® fulfils all criteria of a meditative movement therapy.
-Especially due to the multitasking of the participants (concentration on coordination, balance, steps, couple communication, music, counting, spatial orientation and the movement etc.), they are directly in a meditative state.This means that the brain is working automatically in the sense perception network.
-This area has all advantages of a so-called "mindful meditation" as described in the studies below.
-It is not possible for the participants to think about everyday worries or problems during the training.
-This leads to a feeling of physical lightness and mental relief directly after a Neurotango® training session.
+Neurotango® fulfils all criteria of meditative movement therapy.
+Especially due to the multitasking of the participants (concentration on coordination, balance, steps, couple communication, music, counting, spatial orientation and movement etc.), they are directly in a meditative state.

-For many people it is the only possible way to achieve a meditative state.
-Mental relaxation while sitting or lying down and quieting the mind, is not attainable for them.
-Especially in quiet situations, the mind often plays out scenarios and brings up problems of everyday life situations, instead of experiencing a mental overview, new ideas and an overflow of creativity.
+For many people, movement meditation is the only way to achieve a meditative state.
+Mental relaxation while sitting or lying down and quieting the mind is not attainable for all.
+Especially in quiet situations, the mind starts thinking about unreal scenarios and brings up problems of everyday life situations instead of having a bigger view of their problems, creating new ideas and experiencing productivity.
 This is what makes Neurotango® different.
-The participants very often develop completely new life concepts or find new solutions to their problems without the ability to quiet the mind on purpose.
-It just happens to them with Neurotango®.
+The participants very often develop completely new life concepts or find new solutions to their problems without needing to be in a quiet state.
+It just happens to them during the Neurotango exercises with music.

 Brefczynski-Lewis, J. A., Lutz, A., Schaefer, H. S., Levinson, D. B., & Davidson, R. J. (2007).
 Neural correlates of attentional expertise in long-term meditation practitioners.
 Proceedings of the National Academy of Sciences, 104, 11483–11488.